 In terms of trust, participants favored media with a local presence.
 Media such as DVB and ELTV contributors who have succeeded in reporting directly from the ethnic areas were seen as most trustworthy with participants feeling they - and their causes were being taken seriously (albeit with some minor exceptions as mentioned above).
 While participants also chose to follow news from government- or military-owned media to get updated on the authorities' perspectives on issues, they had less trust in these sources.
 The same was observed with Facebook.
-Although the social media platform was listed as one of participants' preferred sources for news, it was also seen as one of the least trustworthy.
+Although the social media platform was listed as one of participants' preferred sources for

+"Television is a favorite source for news and information among all age groups - closely followed by social media" news, it was also seen as one of the least trustworthy.
 People generally showcased a high degree of skepticism towards the platform and explained how they were aware of it being home to "fake news".
 However, they provided little explanation as to how they were able to identify mis- and disinformation and the platform clearly fills a void in terms of delivering information in something close to real time.
 Furthermore, literacy on the Internet in general - and Facebook in particular - remains low among the ethnic minorities included in this study.
 Combined with limited access to regularly updated information and fact-checking mechanisms, there is a risk that ethnic minorities could become easy targets for ill-intended social media campaigns.